delphiine/Databases/social_network/account_repository_design_recipe.md

   # Add more methods below for each operation you'd like to implement.

+  # Adds new record in to the 'posts' table
+  # One argument: the new post
   def create(new_account)
     # Executes the SQL query:
     # INSERT INTO accounts (email, username, post) VALUES (4, 'test4@email.com', 'username4', 'post4')